ShivenduShivu/Prank_Your_Friends/README.md

 - Floating messages & big emojis 🎈🙂
 - Calm visuals, no interaction
-- Ends with subtle disrespect 😏
+- Ends with subtle disrespect, they deserve this 😏

 **Intensity:** 🧁 Mild